nypublicradio/wnyc-web-client/README.md

 We use [modernizr](https://modernizr.com/) to detect for certain browser features.
 Rather than include a full build in the app, there is a single Grunt task included in this project which scans all the `.js` and `.scss` files for mentions of the modernizr API.
 Step 9 below will generate a modernizr build; do not skip it or you may have mysterious errors.

-1. `$ git clone git@github.com:nypublicradio/wqxr-web-client.git && cd wnyc-web-client`
+1. `$ git clone git@github.com:nypublicradio/wqxr-web-client.git && cd wqxr-web-client`
 2. `$ git checkout <working branch>`
 3. `$ cp .env.sample .env`
 4. Edit `.env` with your `publisher` app location